-The Unique Identification Authority of India (UIDAI) launched ‘Aadhaar Paperless Local e-KYC’ for offline identity verification of Indian citizens.
+Earlier in 2018, the Unique Identification Authority of India (UIDAI) updated QR Codes on Aadhaar to limit data sharing.
+And now UIDAI has launched ‘Aadhaar Paperless Local e-KYC’ for offline identity verification of Indian citizens.

 Aadhaar is a 12-digit unique identity number.
 It is obtained by the citizens of India based on their biometric and demographic data.

 The Government of India took this step to fulfill the verdict by the Supreme Court of India.
 The verdict ruled out biometric-based Aadhaar authentication for private firms.